awsdocs/aws-cur-user-guide/doc_source/cur-compliance.md

-# Compliance Validation for<a name="SERVICENAME-compliance"></a>
+# Compliance Validation for AWS Cost and Usage Reports<a name="cur-compliance"></a>

-Third\-party auditors assess the security and compliance of as part of multiple AWS compliance programs\. is not in scope of any AWS compliance programs\.
+Third\-party auditors assess the security and compliance of AWS Cost and Usage Reports as part of multiple AWS compliance programs\.
+AWS CUR is not in scope of any AWS compliance programs\.

 For a list of AWS services in scope of specific compliance programs, see [AWS Services in Scope by Compliance Program](http://aws.amazon.com/compliance/services-in-scope/)\.
 For general information, see [AWS Compliance Programs](http://aws.amazon.com/compliance/programs/)\.

 You can download third\-party audit reports using AWS Artifact\.
 For more information, see [Downloading Reports in AWS Artifact](https://docs.aws.amazon.com/artifact/latest/ug/downloading-documents.html)\.

-Your compliance responsibility when using is determined by the sensitivity of your data, your company's compliance objectives, and applicable laws and regulations\.
+Your compliance responsibility when using AWS CUR is determined by the sensitivity of your data, your company's compliance objectives, and applicable laws and regulations\.
 AWS provides the following resources to help with compliance:
 + [Security and Compliance Quick Start Guides](http://aws.amazon.com/quickstart/?awsf.quickstart-homepage-filter=categories%23security-identity-compliance) – These deployment guides discuss architectural considerations and provide steps for deploying security\- and compliance\-focused baseline environments on AWS\.
 + [AWS Compliance Resources](http://aws.amazon.com/compliance/resources/) – This collection of workbooks and guides might apply to your industry and location\.
 + [Evaluating Resources with Rules](https://docs.aws.amazon.com/config/latest/developerguide/evaluate-config.html) in the *AWS Config Developer Guide* – The AWS Config service assesses how well your resource configurations comply with internal practices, industry guidelines, and regulations\.